-Product liability insurance covers the business against the claims arising with respect to its products and services.
+Product liability insurance covers the business against claims arising with respect to its products and services.
 The claims may arise due to personal injury or property damage caused due to the products or services of the business.

 A paint manufacturer imported the cardboard material required to produce color charts for different paints.
-However, the finished product of cardboard supplied by the vendor was of a sub-standard quality which caused the final coat of paint to appear a shade lighter.
+However, the finished product of cardboard supplied by the vendor was of the sub-standard quality which caused the final coat of paint to appear a shade lighter.
 As a result, the paint manufacturer suffered losses and sued the vendor for the same.
 The product liability insurance policy of the vendor helped him cover the losses.

 8) Trade credit insurance:

-This insurance helps the business owners to protect their accounts receivable from loss due to credit risks such as protracted default, insolvency, or bankruptcy.
+This insurance helps business owners to protect their accounts receivable from loss due to credit risks such as protracted default, insolvency, or bankruptcy.

 A steel company sells a large shipment of raw products to its major client company, which in turn makes other steel products and sells it in the market.
 In the case where the client company is unable to pay back to the steel manufacturer, due to loss of business, the trade credit insurance policy will cover the steel manufacturers for the portion of the debt.

 So, different types of liability insurance, such as general liability, professional liability, and product liability, cater to specific business needs by providing coverage for different risks and potential liabilities, ensuring financial protection and peace of mind for businesses in their respective industries.